sortecoevo/sortee/content/join.md

 To join SORTEE or update your membership details, please go to: [https://www.joinit.org/o/sortee/](https://www.joinit.org/o/sortee/).

-Note that this fee is an annual amount and memberships expire on the 31st December at the end of each calendar year.
+Note that this fee covers an annual membership to SORTEE and expires on the 31st December at the end of each calendar year.

 &nbsp;